 I have only listed healthy foods here as that is the whole point of going plant based.
 There are of course, lots of vegan junk foods, such as crisps, fried food, chips, sweets, and confectionery; but I definitely wouldn’t recommend these too often if you want to feel the true benefits of a plant based diet.

-Some of the foods on this list contain fats, carbs and protein all together in the same food which is why they may be written more than once.
+Some of the foods on this list contain fats, carbs and protein all together in the same food and is the reason they may be written more than once.